gopinathsjsu/team-project-dsng/README.md

 ## **XP VALUES**

 1. Communication: Our team maintained a high level of communication by regularly holding Scrum meetings every Monday.
 During these meetings, we openly discussed any dependencies or issues that arose and provided each other with constructive feedback.
-By utilizing the Github Project Board, we were able to effectively track the progress of our sprints.

 2. Respect: Our team operated with a high level of respect for each other's decisions and timelines.
 By valuing each other's input and contributions, we were able to work together cohesively and efficiently towards achieving our shared objectives.